svava/GettingCleaningData/README.md

   <p '> CodeBook.md </p>
   </td>
   <td >
   <p > A file in markdown format that describes the variables (columns) contained in the tidy data set that must be uploaded to the coursera website as part of the project submission process.
-The file is located at ...... </p>
+A file of tidy data created from the UCI HAR dataset using the run_analysis.R script.
+The file is located at https://github.com/svava/GettingCleaningData </p>
   </td>
  </tr>
   <tr >